SU-SOE/stanford_news/README.md

 Description
 ---

 Stanford News feature provides an out of the box solution for displaying news content on your website.
-This feature contains a content type, fields, a news page layout, and taxonomy.
 This module is a great replacement for the default Article content type.
+Specifically, This module provides:
+* A news content type with fields such as topics, headline, dek, byline, etc., and text area paragraphs.
+* A **Topics** taxonomy that works with news items
+* A **Topics menu**  to use with the Topics taxonomy
+* Taxonomy term layout builder layouts for **News List Item**, **News Banner**, and **News Vertical Teaser**

 Accessibility
 ---